How to Build a Food Delivery App in 5 Easy Steps

 Features to Include in the Food Delivery Application

 If you are going for the order only model, you have to manage three parts, the customer app, restaurant app, and the admin app.
 On the other hand, if you consider the order and delivery model, then it will have an additional driver panel.

 Sign up & Profile Management- Sign-up page is the first interaction between the customer and the app.
 Users need to register and create their profile on the app by entering relevant details such as address phone numbers etc. The registration process should be seamless.
 You can add an option for registering via social networks.

 Geo-location- This essential feature allows users to track a delivery boy’s live location.
 This feature also enables users to find the location of the restaurant on the Map.

-Restaurant List- A list of restaurants and can their reviews and rating be displayed to the user, which can order food from these restaurants as per their preference.
+Restaurant List- A list of restaurants and their reviews and rating can be displayed to the user, who can order food from these restaurants as per their preference.

 Delivery Address- This feature enables the app to identify the user’s current location if they are away from their regular address.
 Users should be allowed to save multiple addresses for delivery.

 Food Cart- Customers may often not find all they want from one restaurant; hence this option will allow them to order from different places.
 Users can also add or remove food items before making payment.

 Payment Mode– Integrate multiple payment modes such as online (eWallets, Debit/Credit Cards, and Rewards Points) and cash on delivery to streamline the payment.
 Online payment should be safe and secure.